adar5h/CricInfo-WebScraper/README.md

 # CricInfo-WebScraper
-A WebScraping Project in which the user can scrap data from ESPN Website and store it in the local machine in the form of PDF in the respective folder of everyteam.
+A WebScraping Project - The user can scrap data from ESPN Website and store it in the local machine in the form of PDF in the respective folder of every team.